-Before starting his dance training professionally, Marco was co-choreography of his high school acapella group.
+Before starting his dance training professionally, Marco was a co-choreographer of his high school acapella group.
 Marco is a two-time recipient of the Best Choreography in the North West Region Award given at the International Competition for High School Acapella (ICHSA).
 His passion for bringing dance, theatre, and music together has inspired him to perform in many different productions.
 Whether in plays, musicals, or dance concerts Marco has been able to expand his horizons while at Manhattanville College.
-Some of his recent roles include Thisby in Midsummer Night's Dream, and Boy Bad Idea Bear/Mrs. Thistletwat in Avenue Q. Marco is extremely excited to join CDKD and is looking forward to bringing his passion for performing overseas to the Fringe Festival in Edinburgh.
+Some of his recent roles include Thisby in Midsummer Night's Dream, and Boy Bad Idea Bear/Mrs. Thistletwat in Avenue Q. Marco was delighted to join CDKD in performing overseas at the 2019 Fringe Festival in Edinburgh, Scotland.

 Casey Lynn Hartman

 Casey Hartman is a dancer and choreographer born and raised in South Florida where she studied dance from the age 3-19.
 Upon graduating, Casey attended New World School of the Arts in Miami for two years, earning her Associates Degree in Dance.
 While doing her studies, she also taught and choreographed many numbers throughout Florida for her school and other local dance companies.